Yord/klp-core/README.md

 TODO: klp-core teaser

-:horse:`pli-core` is a plugin with basic operations for `klp` (Kelpie), the small, fast, and magical command-line data processor.
+:horse:`klp-core` is a plugin with basic operations for `klp` (Kelpie), the small, fast, and magical command-line data processor.

 See the [`klp` github repository][klp] for more details!